-In July 2019, the Company was awarded a multi-year research contract valued at a total of \$19.5 million, with initial available funding of \$12.4 million, from the United States Department of Defense ("DoD") to support work in pursuit of a potential label expansion for oral TPOXX® that would include post-exposure prophylaxis ("PEP") of smallpox (such work known as the "PEP Label Expansion Program" and the contract referred to as the "PEP Label Expansion R&D Contract").
-In May 2020, the DoD increased the scope and the contract value to a total of \$26 million with current available funding of \$23 million.
-As of June 30, 2020, the PEP Label Expansion R&D Contract provides for future aggregate research and development funding under the initial award of up to approximately \$22.6 million.
-The period of performance for this contract, as modified, terminates on July 31, 2025.
-For the three and six months ended June 30, 2020, the Company, under the PEP Label Expansion R&D Contract, recognized revenue of less than \$0.1 million on an over time basis.
+In July 2019, the Company was awarded a multi-year research contract valued at a total of \$19.5 million, with an initial award of \$12.4 million, from the United States Department of Defense ("DoD") to support work in pursuit of a potential label expansion for oral TPOXX® that would include post-exposure prophylaxis ("PEP") of smallpox (such work known as the "PEP Label Expansion Program" and the contract referred to as the "PEP Label Expansion R&D Contract").
+The term of the initial award is five years.
+In February 2020, the DoD increased the value of the award to the total contract value of \$19.5 million.
+As of March 31, 2020 the PEP Label Expansion R&D Contract provides for future aggregate research and development funding under the initial award of approximately \$19.2 million.
+For the three months ended March 31, 2020, the Company, under the PEP Label Expansion R&D Contract, recognized revenue of less than \$0.1 million on an over time basis.